Sleeping With Socks On: Why You Should Consider Wearing Socks To Bed

 Read on for a full list of the advantages and disadvantages of wearing socks in bed.

-Let’s start with the advantages for sleeping with socks on:
+Let’s start with the advantages for sleeping with socks on.
+They range from improving blood circulation through to keep us at a healthy temperature.

 By increasing blood flow to the feet, sleeping with socks on helps to improve your circulation.
 Good circulation ensures a healthy blood and oxygen flow, allowing your muscles, lungs and heart to work efficiently.